aws/aws-cdk-rfcs/0000-template.md

 > Make sure to include a `BREAKING CHANGE` clause under the CHANGELOG section with a description of the breaking
 > changes and the migration path.

-### What are the drawbacks of this solution?

-> Describe any problems/risks that can be introduced if we implement this RFC.

 ### What alternative solutions did you consider?

 > Briefly describe alternative approaches that you considered.
 If there are
 > hairy details, include them in an appendix.

+### What are the drawbacks of this solution?

+> Describe any problems/risks that can be introduced if we implement this RFC.

-### What is the high level implementation plan?
+### What is the high-level project plan?

 > Describe your plan on how to deliver this feature from prototyping to GA.
 > Especially think about how to "bake" it in the open and get constant feedback